pmanzoni/phdunimed/openthread.md

 :::

 :::danger
-1. Indica los datos del "Operation Dataset" que has creato:
+1. Indicate the data of the "Operation Dataset"  that you have created:
 - Master Key:
 - Network Name:
 - PAN ID:

-Apunta el resultado en el documento a entregar.
 :::

 We bring up the IPv6 interface: